-The Recreation Passport is required for vehicle entry to all 102 state parks, state forest campgrounds and parking for hundreds of miles of trails and fee-based state boat launches managed by the Michigan Department of Natural Resources.
-There are only a few exceptions - view the full list of where the Recreation Passport is required.
+When you check "YES" to the Recreation Passport when renewing your license plate, you gain access to 102 state parks and recreation areas, 138 state forest rustic campgrounds, and numerous free family-friendly events, as well as parking for hundreds of miles of trails and fee-based state boat launches.
+The Recreation Passport is required for access to most of these locations, there are only a few exceptions - view the full list of where the Recreation Passport is required.

 The proceeds from the purchase of a Recreation Passport are used to:

 - Fund state parks, recreation areas, state forest campgrounds, non-motorized trail heads and boat launches

 - Support historic sites within state parks